 Outstanding achievements, dedication and quality care were celebrated at this year’s James Paget University Hospital’s Remarkable People awards.

-Some 200 guests attended a glittering awards ceremony, held at the Wherry Hotel, Oulton Broad, on 5 October.
+Some 250 guests attended a glittering awards ceremony, held at the Ocean Room, Gorleston, on Friday night (4 October).

 The winners in each category were as follows: